 Now, the HowTo Block will be added to your editor, and it will look as shown below.
 You can notice the HowTo Block contains a number of options available.
-Here is a detailed guide that would help you take advantage of the various options available with HowTo Block.
+Here is a detailed guide that will help you take advantage of the various options available with HowTo Block.

 Once you’ve filled the HowTo block, update the post as you would normally do and if it is a new post, simply publish the post.
 Once the post is updated/published, you can check the Schema Markup.